klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 ### Experiment: Feature visualization
 <img src="https://github.com/klarabau/portfolio-ads/blob/main/explanation/feature_comp.png">
 This visualization I made was intended to be easily changeable to display any model/class/balancing method combination used in the experiment, thus allowing us to gain first insights for the features of any combination.
-In this case, however, it visualizes the best feature combinations for our final mode, a 5-class logistic regression model.
+In this case, however, it visualizes the best feature combinations for our final model, a 5-class logistic regression model.
 It therefore was also very valuable to depict the best feature combinations to use for the final model: "bcfis", "cfis", "abcfis" being the top three and achieving nearly the same accuracy scores.

 ### Final model: Feature selection (correlation check)
 <img src="https://github.com/klarabau/portfolio-ads/blob/main/explanation/feature%20correlations.png" width=60%> <br>